4 CRM models that boost customer loyalty

 The QCI model also considers the people and technology involved with keeping this whole system going.
 Although QCI has replaced the word “relationship” in CRM, this model still starts and ends with people.

-The Five Forces CRM model was developed by Adrian Payne and Pennie Frow.
+The Five Process CRM model was developed by Adrian Payne and Pennie Frow.
 This model emphasizes a cross-functional approach for effective CRM processes.

 There are two main components to the model: cross-functional CRM processes and key elements of CRM implementation.